 - A soap, candle, or incense with a scent you enjoy.
 The aromatherapy will awaken your senses while you get ready in the morning.

 Be sure to tailor your plan specifically to you.
-Think of your nighttime/ morning habits as a gift you’re giving yourself; something made especially for you.
+Think of your nighttime/ morning habits as a gift you’re giving yourself, something made especially for you.
 When we are depressed, the pleasure center of our brain sometimes needs a jump start.
-Engaging in satisfactory bedtime and morning habits you previously enjoyed or surrounding yourself with your favorite things can activate the reward center of your brain and get you motivated to engage in life.
+Engaging in satisfactory bedtime and morning habits you previously enjoyed or surrounding yourself with your favorite things can activate your brain’s reward center and get you motivated to engage in life.

-Once you have found a few strategies for getting out of bed when you are struggling with depression, put them into practice!
+Once you have found a few strategies for getting out of bed when struggling with depression, put them into practice!
 The day ahead might seem scary.
 You might feel like you can’t handle it.
 Everybody feels this way sometimes.
 Find a way to inspire yourself to meet the challenge of the day.
 You can handle it.

-If you’ve read this article and put into practice the tips listed above you may benefit from having a depression therapist hold you accountable while also helping you to process barriers to your success.
+If you’ve read this article and put into practice the tips listed above, you may benefit from having a depression therapist hold you accountable while also helping you to process barriers to your success.
 See our page about depression therapy and treatment in Philadelphia, or Contact us today at 267-495-4951 or on our contact us page to see how we might be able to help.
 If you need help from further away or have a fear of one-on-one therapy sessions, visit our page about online depression therapy for more information!